hoverslam/tic-tac-toe/README.md

 * `main.py play ai` &nbsp;&nbsp;&nbsp;&nbsp; to play against an AI opponent

 * `main.py training [n]` &nbsp;&nbsp;&nbsp;&nbsp; to train the AI by playing [n] games against itself

+Start a new game by clicking on the result.